frankiecflam/frankielam.dev/README.md

 - The structure of the previous version is unorganised and inconsistent, making it very hard to add and update site content.
 - Missing feature of dark mode, presenting inaccessible to users who are sensitive to light colours.
 - Untested components, making the site vulnerable to bugs when refactoring.
-- Inflexibility in using server-side rendering with React Server Component (RSC).
+- Inflexibility in rendering components on the server with RSC

 ### Background